oracle-livelabs/database/db-operator-with-cicd/2-install-operator/operator.md

   Applying the yaml file, you should get the following output

-    ```
+    ```bash
     autonomousdatabase.database.oracle.com/cloudbankdb created
     ```

 3. View the ADB Resource

-  With the OraOperator, you can now interact with your database through kubernetes and the kubectl command.
+  With the OraOperator, you can now interact with your database through Kubernetes and the kubectl command.
 To get a list of AutonomousDatabases, you can run the following:

     ```bash
       <copy>